 - After the fifth and final folding, wrap the dough in plastic wrap and store it in the fridge until needed.

-- Let it rest for at least 4 hours before using.
+Let it rest for at least 2 hours before using.
+(I prefer to leave it longer, even overnight for best results.)

 - If you're not using it right away, cut the dough in half, wrap individual pieces in plastic wrap and store in the freezer.